wonderob/homeassistant-custom-icons/README.md

 * you must have Python 3 installed on your computer
 * your icons must be in SVG format
 * the `svg` node must contain a `viewBox` property only.
 Any other property like `transform`, `translate`, or `scale` will be ignored
-* the `svg` must contain one or several of the following shapes: `path`, `circle`, `polygon`, `polyline` or `rect`
+* the `svg` must contain one or several of the following element: `path`, `circle`, `polygon`, `polyline` or `rect`
 * shapes can be inside a `g` node, but any properties from the `g` node are ignored

 Recommended:
-* your icons will look better if they are square: the viewBox property will be something like `viewBox="0 0 128 128"`
+* your icons are square: the viewBox property will be something like `viewBox="0 0 128 128"`
-* your icons will look better if they are centered horizontally & vertically inside the viewBox
+* your icons are centered horizontally & vertically inside the viewBox
+* your icons contain only one SVG element (ideally one `path`) OR only elements of the same type: you can use [this online converter to do this](https://thednp.github.io/svg-path-commander/convert.html)

 Limitations:
 * `style` or `fill` properties are ignored: icons can be monochrome only.
 Home Assistant will manage icons color based on theme and entity state.